IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/README.md

 Task 11

-Identification of a second-order linear link whose differential equation does not contain the first derivative.
-To do this, we write the transfer function and obtain the amplitude-frequency characteristic of the link, where (p^2)=α0:
+Identification of a second-order linear loop whose differential equation does not contain the first derivative.
+To do this, we write the transfer function and obtain the amplitude-frequency characteristic of the loop, where (p^2)=α0:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/151be312-cbc9-42f8-93cb-c51459c5e691)

-Modeling the identification process using frequency response for a linear link as defined by a second-order differential equation of the general form:
+Modeling the identification process using frequency response for a linear loop as defined by a second-order differential equation of the general form:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/e133b622-eca4-4666-a6f0-ea13c374d3ee)